klevt33/AIProcessor/docs/07-finetuned-llm-stage.md

 # FINETUNED_LLM Stage - Custom AI Model Extraction

-**Last Updated:** 2025-12-17
+**Last Updated:** 2025-12-23
-**Audience:** Business Analysts, QA Professionals
+**Author:** Kirill Levtov
 **Related:** [Solution Overview](01-solution-overview.md) | [SEMANTIC_SEARCH Stage](06-semantic-search-stage.md) | [EXTRACTION_WITH_LLM_AND_WEBSEARCH Stage](08-extraction-with-llm-and-websearch-stage.md)

 ## Overview

 The FINETUNED_LLM stage uses a custom-trained Large Language Model (LLM) to extract manufacturer names, part numbers, and UNSPSC codes from invoice descriptions.
-Unlike the base GPT-4 model, this LLM has been fine-tuned on thousands of real invoice examples, making it highly specialized for electrical parts extraction.
+Unlike the base GPT-4 model, this LLM has been fine-tuned on thousands of product descriptions, making it highly specialized for electrical parts extraction.

 This stage employs Retrieval Augmented Generation (RAG) to provide the LLM with relevant examples and manufacturer aliases as context, improving extraction accuracy.
 It also uses token-level log probabilities to calculate confidence scores for each extracted field.